Immaculate-Barasa/LOAN_-APPROVAL_ANALYSIS_USING_PYTHON/README.md

 2. Graduates submit the vast majority of applications and secure a much higher volume of approvals than non-graduates.

-3. The majority of our applicants have zero dependents.
+3. The majority of the applicants have zero dependents.
 However, for those with more dependents the company does not heavily penalize them; their approval rate remains consistently higher than their rejection rate.

-4. The Credit_History column contains the highest number of missing values in the entire dataset.
-Missing this information creates a blind spot that makes it difficult to assess risk accurately.
+4. The Credit_History column contains the highest number of missing values.
+This creates a blind spot that makes it difficult to assess risk accurately.

 ## Recommendations
 1. Streamline small loan approvals since the highest customer demand is for loans between KES 100,000 and KES 150,000.

-2. Introduce Alternative Credit Scoring such as mobile money transaction histories  to help viable non-graduates.
+2. Introduce alternative credit scoring such as mobile money transaction histories  to help viable non-graduates.

-3. Tighten Data Collection Controls: Update the digital loan application platform to make the credit check field mandatory.
+3. Tighten data collection controls by updating the digital loan application form to make the credit check field mandatory.
 Liaise with  Credit Reference Bureau (CRB) to pull history instantly.

 ## Tools
 Python